Friday, January 1

 Atomic Habits

-• Obvious - The new habit must be tied to a time, place or situation so it can be triggered consistently.
+1. Obvious – Link the habit to a specific time, place, or situation so it can be triggered easily.

-• Easy - Break it down into small steps.
+2. Easy – Break the habit down into small, manageable steps.

 Book